cmm7670/pluralsightfuncs/README.md

-## Running in VS 2022
+**Notes**
 - Before trying to run in VS2022 start Azurite.
-May need to reboot before starting it:
+May need to reboot before starting it.
+Run the command below from PowerShell.
 ```
 azurite --silent --location c:\azurite --debug c:\azurite\debug.log --loose
 ```